cyberblast/screeps.behaviour-action-pattern/README.md

 ## 2. Creep Types

-The list of creep types reflects only the current state of development and is surely not complete.
-On the other hand it's also a matter of taste, valuation or experience which and how or how many different creeps are needed.
-So this list may never be complete.
+The list of creep types reflects only the current state of development and is not complete.
+On the other hand it's also a matter of taste, valuation, experience or opinion which and how or how many different creeps are needed.
+So this list may never be complete (or you may want to add your own types).

 Some words to spawning and sizing of creeps:
 The spawn will always try to build as many and as big creeps as possible.
 Thus each Setup contains limitations how big or how many creeps it is allowed to produce.